Frequently Asked Questions About the Program

 When does the program start?
 Teams in the Lincoln- and Omaha-metro areas start in late August and run through early November.
 Teams outside the Metro region begin in late February/early March and run through early to mid-May.

 How many girls are on a team?
-Team size is between 10 and 20 girls, depending on the number of trained coaches and space available at the site.
+Team size varies, depending on a site's demographics.
+Teams generally range between 8 and 20 girls, depending on the number of trained coaches and space available at the site.
 Multiple teams may operate concurrently at a site if space allows and trained coaches are available.
 The curriculum was designed for a group this size to facilitate team building and a healthy group dynamic.
-Teams are subject to minimum and maximum enrollments.
+Teams are subject to minimum (6) and maximum (20) enrollments.

 How often does the program meet?
 Teams meet twice a week (usually Tuesdays and Thursdays) after school during the season.
-Teams do not meet on days that school is not in session (spring break, snow day, e.g.) or on early-release days.
+Teams do not meet on days that school is not in session (spring break, snow day, e.g.).

 How long is each meeting?
 Meetings run 75 minutes.
 Check the schedule included on the registration form for details.